ANU-WALD/ANU-WALD.github.io/_posts/2020-06-11-solving-thredds-filltype-error.md

 ds = xr.open_dataset("http://dapds00.nci.org.au/thredds/dodsC/ub8/au/LandCover/OzWALD_LC/WCF_2018_mosaic_AustAlb_25m.nc#fillmismatch")
 ```

 Notice the `#fillmismatch` at the end of the url which fixes the problem.
-Here is the [link](https://github.com/Unidata/netcdf-c/issues/1299#issuecomment-458312804) to the original threads one of the thredds developers explains the problem and fix.
+Here is the [link](https://github.com/Unidata/netcdf-c/issues/1299#issuecomment-458312804) to the original discussion where one of the thredds developers explains the problem and how to fix it.